-Perhaps you have visited the Unitarian Church of Calgary, have read and support the principles of Unitarian Universalism, perhaps attended Sunday services, or taken part in some of our events or adult courses, and read our newsletter and webpages.
+Perhaps you have visited the Calgary Unitarians, have read and support the principles of Unitarian Universalism, perhaps attended Sunday services, or taken part in some of our events or adult courses, and read our newsletter and webpages.
 Maybe you have taken the “Introduction to Unitarian Universalism” workshop.
 You feel that this congregation could be a community and spiritual home for you.

 We invite you to consider a formal connection with our congregation, by becoming a Member.
 To do this, one must:

 - Affirm the principles of Unitarian Universalism

 Benefits of Membership:

 - Spiritual Home– Having a sense of belonging, celebration of joys, mourning of sorrows, a place of growth.

 - Challenge– Striving to live by UU principles, to be the most ethical and caring person you can be.

 - Personal Growth– Living in community teaches us about ourselves and others.
 A place to try out roles that stretch your capabilities.